 I chose to embroider mine on to a fabric journal cover to create a Gratitude Journal with a composition book insert.
-(I will come back and link to the journal cover tutorial once I’ve got it finished.)
+Click through for the complete step-by-step tutorial for How to Make a Fabric Book Cover.

 If you want to make one too, remember to trace the pattern on the right hand side of your piece of fabric.
 It works best if you cut your fabric slightly larger than needed and then trim the finished piece to size.
 You’ll also want to measure carefully to ensure to get the Gratitude Embroidery Pattern positioned correctly when it’s finally sewn to make the journal cover.